 Understandably, sometimes relationships don’t work out for specific reasons.
 However, if you are an immigrant in a relationship with a United States citizen and you fear that your spouse is trying to prevent you from getting your green card, you may wonder if your spouse or partner can get you deported.
 It may be shocking to hear, but if you feel like your spouse is trying to prevent you from obtaining your green card, threatening to call USCIS, or saying they will not attend your green card interview, this is considered a verbal and threatening type of abuse.
 So, can your abusive spouse or partner get you deported?

 Our immigration law firm will break down what your options are.
-However, it’s essential to understand that the answer is no. Your spouse or partner can not get you deported.
+However, it’s essential to understand that the answer is no. Your spouse or partner cannot get you deported.

 This abuse can leave you scared and unsure of what steps to take.
 Understandably you have left everything and everyone you have known to come to the United States.
 If you have children in the United States, you may be scared of being deported and away from your children.
 Again, this control or power over someone is a sign of abuse.
 If you are in the situation, there is something you can do.